geofzhang/cmg_data_parser/README.md

-# dat-parser
+# cmg-data-parser
-a DAT file parser for CMG output
+A parser to convert CMG .gslib file into .txt file